‘Rogue One: A Star Wars Story’ Becomes 7th Film To Pass $500 Million In U.S.

 But in comparison to last year’s Star Wars: The Force Awakens, Rogue One is still but a tiny dot on the radar in terms of enormous box office returns.
 Star Wars: The Force Awakens banked $936 million at the box office and pulled in over $2 billion worldwide, making it the biggest movie of all time in America and the third highest grossing movie of all time in the world, just behind James Cameron’s Avatar and Titanic.

-Although Rogue One pales in comparison to Stars Wars: The Force Awakens, it is still the second highest grossing film in the Star Wars franchise, even beating out the epic 1977 original Star Wars ($307 million in the first run) as well as the long time number two highest grossing film, Star Wars: Episode I – The Phantom Menace ($431 million in the first run).
+Although Rogue One pales in comparison to Stars Wars: The Force Awakens, it is still the second highest grossing film in the Star Wars franchise, even beating out the epic 1977 original Star Wars ($307 million in the first run) as well as the long-time No. 2 highest grossing film, Star Wars: Episode I – The Phantom Menace ($431 million in the first run).

 As it stands right now, Rogue One: A Star Wars Story has banked $502 million in the United States and $481 million in the foreign markets, making its worldwide total a whopping $983 million and counting.
 The film is still going strong and can be expected to pass $1 billion worldwide in the next day or two.
 That includes the fresh new run that is tallying up in its recent China release, which usually pulls in big numbers for U.S. films in the Asian markets.